srobo/sbot_simulator/assets/user_readme.md

 ## The Simulated Robot

-The simulator contains a pre-built robot model that can be controlled using the sbot library.
+The simulator contains a pre-built robot model that can be controlled using the sr-robot3 library.
 The robot is a differential drive robot with a camera and a variety of sensors.

 ![Simulated Robot](images/robot.png)

 ### Attached Boards

-The robot has a number of boards attached to it that can be interacted with using the sbot library.
+The robot has a number of boards attached to it that can be interacted with using the sr-robot3 library.
 These boards include:

 - Power Board (serial number: `PWR`)